DaetwylerStephan/self_driving_multiscale_control/docs/code_structure.rst

 buffer (LR acquisition buffer 2).

 In contrast to the first timepoint, image correspondence is already established.
-If this is the channel (signal) on which correspondence should be established and if there is a high-resolution region within this low-resolution, its maximum intensity projections in X-Y, X-Z, Y-Z views of the previous timepoint are loaded into memory from the image repository.
+If this is the channel (signal) which is used for self-driving microscope correction, and if there is a high-resolution region within this low-resolution, its maximum intensity projections in X-Y, X-Z, Y-Z views of the previous timepoint are loaded into memory from the image repository.
 Then, using multi-scale template matching, the current